 Months of entry

-MA Graphic Media Design is concerned with establishing a distinct understanding of the fields of graphic design and visual culture, as well as those that infect, destabilise and unravel it.
-We invite thoughtful, critical, productive individuals interested in the effective articulation of design.
-This course is taught at London College of Communication, at Elephant & Castle, part of University of the Arts London (UAL).
+MA Graphic Media Design explores the use of graphic design as a critical tool to investigate the complexities of contemporary society.
+This course is taught at London College of Communication, at Elephant and Castle, part of University of the Arts London (UAL).

 About London College of Communication

 The communications sector is evolving fast.
 Through our world-leading community of teaching, research and industry partnerships, we enable our students to develop the critical, creative and technical excellence needed to succeed and to discover new possibilities and practices.
 Our Design, Media and Screen Schools produce experts and award-winners across virtual reality, journalism, photography, television and sound, graphic communication, games, design management – and more.
 The London College of Communication experience is all about learning by doing.
 Our students get their hands dirty and develop their skills through the exploration of our facilities and technical spaces.
 Students work on live briefs and commissions, with everything from independent start-ups and charities in Southwark, through to major global companies.
 Student designers, makers and innovators have worked with Nike, Penguin, the EU Commission, Colgate, Plan International, the National Trust, Nokia and Royal Mail, to name a few.

 All classes are conducted in English.
 If English is not your first language, we strongly recommend you let us know your English language test score in your application.
 If you have booked a test or are awaiting your results, please indicate this in your application.
 When asked to upload a CV as part of your application, please include any information about your English test score.

 IELTS 6.5 (or equivalent) is required, with a minimum of 5.5 in each of the four skills.

 If your first language is not English, you can check you have achieved the correct IELTS level in English on the Language Requirements page.

 Fees and funding